Monday, March 25, 2013

 Questions:

-- How do these contracts affect the final product of a commission?
+How do these contracts affect the final product

 Required reading: